pilarHdez/globantApplication/README.md

 * [Maven](https://maven.apache.org/) - Dependency Management
 * [Junit](https://junit.org/junit5/) - Unit Testing framework

+# Personal notes

+It was relatively easy to adopt Spring Boot coming from classic Spring.
+It really helps a lot in project setup.
+The backbone of the application is implemented with Spring MVC, Spring Web and Spring REST, meanwhile the UI is built with the help of Thymeleaf.

+The minimal unit tests to verify functionability were builded.

+TO DO:
+More tests can be added to improve the functionability.
+The more specific they are, the better the code quality is.
+Use the more appropiated annotations provided by Spring Boot to reduce verbosity in the the codebase.

 ## Author

 * **María del Pilar Hernández Bastida**

 pilarhdezbst91@gmail.com